WardIsBored/UndetectaClicker/TOS.md

 3. [ANY] usage with this app that does cause any form of harm or violation shall [NOT] be pinned on the developers

-# MARKETING
-1. This does say in the main "ReadMe.md" that this can bypass some anticheats.
-While true, this is a marketing technique and a mere concept.
-[THIS DOES NOT MEAN YOU HAVE THE AUTHORITY TO GO INTO GAMES CHEATING TO CAUSE MALICE WITH THIS TOOL]